Can Heirs Recover Wrongful Death Damages Under UIM Coverage?

 This case highlights a critical distinction: while heirs are entitled to wrongful death damages under standard uninsured motorist coverage, those rights do not automatically extend to umbrella policies, even if those policies include UIM endorsements.

-If you’ve lost a loved one due to an uninsured or underinsured driver, we’re here to listen, guide, and fight for you.
+If you’ve lost a loved one due to an uninsured or underinsured driver, Hulburt Law Firm is ready to help.
+Contact us today for a free consultation.
 Because at Hulburt Law, The Truth Demands Justice.

 Simply fill out the form or call 619.821.0500 to receive a free case review.
 We’ll evaluate what happened, your injuries, and potential defendants to determine how we can best help you.